PatSoto-BioPhys/PatSoto-BioPhys.github.io/_teaching/biologicalphysics.md

 location: "Omaha, NE, USA"
 ---

 The course focuses on learning how to use statistical mechanics and fluid dynamics to explain the behavior of molecules and cells in the nanoscale.
 I use Phil Nelson's textbook (I tried a couple of times Rob Phillips et al.).
-The audience of the course is includes biomedical physics majors, physics majors, biological physics minors.
+The audience of the course includes biomedical physics majors, physics majors, biological physics minors.

 Heading 1
 ======